In Exercises 29–32, determine the minimum sample size n needed to... | Channels for Pearson+

 1

-Substitute the given values into the formula: c = 0.80, σ = 4.1, and E = 2.
-Replace zc with the critical z-value obtained in the previous step.
+Substitute the given values into the formula: (population standard deviation) and (margin of error).

-Simplify the numerator by squaring the critical z-value (zc) and multiplying it by the square of the population standard deviation (σ²).
+Simplify the numerator of the fraction by multiplying the critical z-value (

+) by the population standard deviation ( z c σ).
+Then divide the result by the margin of error ( E).

-Divide the result from the numerator by the square of the margin of error (E²) to calculate the minimum sample size n.
-Round up to the nearest whole number, as sample size must be an integer.
+Square the result from the previous step to calculate the minimum sample size n.
+If n is not a whole number, always round up to the nearest whole number, as sample size must be an integer.

 Verified video answer for a similar problem: